 Desperately Seeking Sleep?
 Remedies to Save Parents’ Sanity

 Sick of the bedtime fights, every night?
 Use these parent-tested sleep aids and soothing nighttime remedies to get kids with ADHD off to sleep without hours of back-rubbing, story reading, or persistent arguing.

 You whisper, “Sleep well, honey,” as you shut off the light.
 You close the bedroom door, and head off to your easy chair.
 And your child sleeps soundly through the night, waking up refreshed the next morning.
-For many of us with children who have attention deficit disorder (ADHD or ADD), this scenario is a dream that hasn’t come true — yet.
+For many of us with children who have ADHD, this scenario is a dream that hasn’t come true — yet.